CarmelSoftware/QueryStringEncrypter/README.md

 Encryption of query strings using the Base64String
 ### By Carmel Schvartzman

-This is a simple query strings' obfuscator, not a sofisticated security tool.
+This is a simple query strings' obfuscator, not a sophisticated security tool.
 The present utility transforms a query string like the following:
 "$ilikebender@gmail.com$MySubject$20150321"